agsh/onvif/README.md

   - videoSourceConfiguration
   - videoEncoderConfiguration
   - PTZConfiguration

+After that it runs `getActiveSources` method.
+It iterates over all video sources and tries to find out proper configuration for profile and videosource.
+First matching profile becomes a member of defaultProfiles array and video source configuration with ptz configuration becomes a member of activeSources array.

+Configuration for the first or the only one video source becomes defaultProfile and activeSource properties.
+All methods without passing options object use it.
+You can change it manually at any time.

 + defaultProfile (link to the first profile in profiles)
 + activeSource (based on the default profile)
   - sourceToken